-Mr. Leung Kwok Keung (梁覺強), aged 59, is the financial controller of a listed company on the main board of The Stock Exchange of Hong Kong Limited.
-Mr. Leung joined the Group in September 2004.
+Mr. Leung Kwok Keung (梁覺強), aged 61, joined the Group in September 2004.
+Mr. Leung was the financial controller of a listed company on the main board of The Stock Exchange of Hong Kong Limited.
 He was an independent non-executive director of Lee Kee Holdings Limited (Stock Code: 0637), a company listed on the Main Board of the Stock Exchange, from September 2006 to October 2014.
 He graduated from the City University of Hong Kong with a Bachelor degree in accountancy and obtained a degree in Bachelor of Laws from Qinghua University.
-Mr. Leung is a fellow member of The Association of Chartered Certified Accountants, a fellow member of the Hong Kong Institute of Certified Public Accountants and an associate of the Institute of Chartered Accountants in England and Wales.
+Mr. Leung is a fellow member of The Association of Chartered Certified Accountants, a fellow member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Institute of Chartered Accountants in England and Wales.
 He has more than 20 years' experience in finance, accountancy and treasury.
 Mr. Leung is a member of the audit committee.

-Mr. Cheung Sai Ming (張世明), aged 48, has been appointed as an independent non-executive Director of the Company, and the chairman of the audit committee, the remuneration committee and the nomination committee with effect from 26 May 2016.
+Mr. Cheung Sai Ming (張世明), aged 49, has been appointed as an independent non-executive Director of the Company, and the chairman of the audit committee, the remuneration committee and the nomination committee with effect from 26 May 2016.